How to ensure you are a satisfied customer

 Then you have to be prepared to take action.
 Having ideas means nothing unless you take action.

-Ideas are ten-a-penny.
+Ideas are ten a penny.
 Plenty of people have good ideas that never see the light of day.

-Occasionally, people will have good ideas but leave them all too long, and then someone else comes along with the same idea and makes serious money from it.
+Occasionally, people have good ideas but leave them unexplored for too long, and then someone else comes along with the same idea and makes a significant profit from it.
 That’s happened to me.
 I came up with a great idea for a t-shirt slogan.
-I failed to act, and someone else came along with the same idea, and it’s currently a best seller on Amazon.
+I failed to act, and someone else came along with the same idea; it’s currently a bestseller on Amazon.
 My loss; their gain.

 Having ideas is easy.
-Implementation is the hard part, and there are too few people with the drive and determination to turn a good idea into a business opportunity and then make money from it.
+Implementation is the challenging part, and there are too few people with the drive and determination to turn a good idea into a viable business opportunity and then generate revenue from it.

 So you must take action if you want to be a successful entrepreneur.

-Not tomorrow; not next week; not next year; but right now.
+Not tomorrow, not next week, not next year, but right now.

 Become a ‘doer’: